College of Social and Behavioral Sciences2021-2022

 |Progression Plan Link||View Progression Plan|

-The Bachelor of Science in Photography combines the science, art, application and practice of creating images digitally or on film through industry-based software, studio lighting and on-location field instruction.
+The BS in Photography combines the science, art, application and practice of creating images digitally or on film through industry-based software, studio lighting and on-location field instruction.

 Coursework provides students a theoretical and technical sequence of instruction to professionally create, print and display photographic work; work in varied lighting situations; adapt to the environment around them; critically analyze photographic art; develop profitable business and marketing strategies.
 Field location courses provide on-location opportunities photographing landscapes, wildlife, night skies using high-tech mobile photographic equipment.
 Studio courses offer opportunities in photographing food, products and portraits with industry standard lighting equipment.